-- Improving access to community facilities such as educational institutions, transport hubs, parks, town centres, and employment areas.
+- improving access to community facilities such as educational institutions, transport hubs, parks, town centres, and employment areas.

-- Completing missing links in the existing pedestrian networks to support a wider variety of local walking trips and effectively utilise surrounding footpaths.
+- completing missing links in the existing pedestrian networks to support a wider variety of local walking trips and effectively utilise surrounding footpaths.

 Additional improvements could include dropped kerbs to assist pedestrians at intersections, crossing facilities that help facilitate crossing of side roads or main roads, new kerb lines at the road edge, new storm water drains, and reconstruction of dropped kerbs to allow for

 drivers to access driveways.
 AT will also upgrade existing street lighting as required, or install new street lighting near the proposed footpath.